Did you know that bookkeeping is one of the most profitable small businesses?

 Tell your friends and family members about the bookkeeping services that you can provide.
 Ask them to spread the word about your business.

-This may not be a really reliable marketing technique, but if you do it alongside the rest, then you will have done a great job in creating awareness about your business.
+This may not be a reliable marketing technique, but if you do it alongside the rest, you will have done a great job creating awareness about your business.

 5. Offering free services

-Without a portfolio of the businesses you have worked with before, it might be hard for clients to trust that you can deliver.
+With a portfolio of the businesses you have worked with before, it might be easier for clients to trust that you can deliver.

-You might therefore want to consider offering your bookkeeping services for free or at a discounted price.
+So, you might want to consider offering your bookkeeping services for free or at a discounted price.

 If your services are excellent, they might consider hiring you afterward or refer you to other business owners.

-Step 6: Keep learning and perfecting your skills
+Step 6: Keep learning and perfecting your bookkeeping skills

 Most importantly, you must keep learning about bookkeeping and perfecting your skills.

-To improve on your skills, you can have mentors in this field.
+To improve your skills, you can have mentors in this field.

-You should read books, watch documentaries, tutorials and take courses in bookkeeping.
-You also need to be updated on trends in this area.
+You should read books, watch documentaries and tutorials and take courses in bookkeeping.
+I would also like you to be updated on trends in this area.

-Moreover, keep on improving on yourself.
-Build a good reputation with your clients, be trustworthy and someone who can be relied on to help businesses with their bookkeeping needs.
+Moreover, keep on improving yourself.
+Build a good reputation with your clients, be trustworthy, and be someone who can be relied on to help businesses with their bookkeeping needs.

 Transparency and integrity are qualities that will make you successful as a bookkeeper.